 When I plan a new pollinator garden or change an existing garden, I start choosing plants for the easiest season first — fall.
 Goldenrods and asters are the stars and workhorses of the fall pollinator garden.

 In late summer and fall, both plants are covered in beautiful blooms, as well as a wide variety of pollinators attracted by abundant nectar and high-protein pollen.
 In winter, Juncos and remaining Goldfinches eat the seeds.
 To read more about the special roles of these plants, see the Wild Seeds Project’s article The Beauty and Pollinator Benefits of Asters and Goldenrods.

 It’s a shame that goldenrods aren’t used more in gardens here, like they are in Europe.
-Goldenrod doesn’t cause allergies; its pollen is large and sticky to facilitate insect pollination, so it doesn’t blow around.
-Ragweed is the culprit.
-It has fine, light pollen because the plant is wind-pollinated.
+One big reason it’s ignored is the myth that it cause allergies; its pollen is large and sticky to facilitate insect pollination, so it doesn’t blow around.
+Instead, ragweed is the culprit, which has fine, light pollen because the plant is wind-pollinated.
 For more information, read the Nature Web article Fall Allergies?
 Don’t Blame Goldenrod!

 Smooth aster is a great purple-blue aster for sun, and is popular with various bees in my garden.
 Its yellow flower centres combine beautifully with goldenrod.
 It also looks lovely with the fall leaves of native shrubs.